krs917/Prism_App_v2/README.md

 # Welcome to your Lovable project

-TO do: Document your project here
+TOdo: Document your project here